Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-The api contains list of posts with "userId", "id", "title" & "body".
+The API contains a list of posts with "userId", "id", "title" & "body".

 You can refer sample post below: